CARRA PATTERSON HAS RANGE

 “I still had four side jobs and two roommates,” she said.
 “The expectation of being an overnight success is an illusion that celebrity culture often perpetuates.
 I had to redefine what success meant to me, commit to the artistic journey and release any unrealistic expectations.”

-“She was putting in the work,” said Holmes, her mentor.
+“She was putting in the work,” said Holmes, her mentor, back in 2021.
 “And she did it.
 She went from Georgia State to Broadway.”

 The theatre remains Patterson’s first love, and she works with a couple of nonprofit groups in New York — her home base — that introduce young people to acting, writing and directing for the stage.
 She’s also made a few trips back to campus to speak with Georgia State theatre students.